aio-libs/yarl/docs/api.rst

       URL('http://example.com')

 .. method:: URL.with_query(query)
+            URL.with_query(**kwargs)

    Return a new URL with *query* part replaced.

    Accepts any :class:`~collections.abc.Mapping` (e.g. :class:`dict`,
    :class:`~multidict.MultiDict` instances) or :class:`str`,
    autoencode the argument if needed.

+   Also it also can take an arbitrary number of keyword arguments.

    Clear *query* if ``None`` is passed.